railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 If the new contact is indeed interesting you then enter the data on into a partner form and, eventually, a sales opportunity.

-To enter a lead manually use the menu :menuselection:`CRM & SRM --> Sales --> Leads --> New Lead`.
+To enter a lead manually use the menu :menuselection:`Sales --> Sales --> Leads` and click on `New` button.
 A form opens to let you enter data about this new contact.

 .. figure:: images/crm_lead_new.png